ory/docs/docs/oathkeeper/pipeline/mutator.md

 }
 ```

-As a response the mutator expects similiar JSON object, but with `extra` or
+As a response the mutator expects similar JSON object, but with `extra` or
 `header` fields modified.

 Example request/response payload: